Especially in the peak season, the Old Town of Dubrovnik can be inundated with day-trippers and cruisers, which can take away the magic.

 The owner of this hotel is the same as Dominus Rooms, and you will love how they completely renovated the old palace in 2016, but still managed to retain its former beauty.

 They only have a total of 4 luxurious rooms (it is a ‘little’ palace, after all!), but all are well-furnished and have the same designer vibe as their Dominus Rooms guesthouse.
-The rooms feature statement pieces like unique lamps to add interesting pieces in the hotel and rooms.
+The rooms feature statement pieces like unique lamps to add interesting pieces to the hotel and rooms.

 Since the hotel only has four rooms, you’ll find only premium doubles and executive suites.
 For a group of 3 or more, you can get their executive suite because it is more spacious.